bolderflight/statistics/README.md

 # Installation

 ## Arduino
 Use the Arduino Library Manager to install this library or clone to your Arduino/libraries folder.
-Additionally, the [Bolder Flight Systems Circular Buffer library must be installed](https://github.com/bolderflight/circle_buf).
+Additionally, the [Bolder Flight Systems Circular Buffer library](https://github.com/bolderflight/circle_buf) must be installed.
 This library is added as:

 ```C++
 #include "statistics.h"
 ```

 An example Arduino executable is located at *examples/arduino/stats_example/stats_example.ino*.
+Teensy 3.x, 4.x, and LC devices are used for testing under Arduino and this library should be compatible with other ARM devices.
+This library is *not* expected to work on AVR devices.

 ## CMake
 CMake is used to build this library, which is exported as a library target called *statistics*.
 The header is added as: